 Cape Perpetua Scenic Area

 Oregon State Parks Ranger David Weisenback says the sheer beauty of the place surprises many first timers.
-“It is such a beautiful and unique area – you can hike to the overlooks, the viewpoints, across the rocky shorelines.
+“It is such a beautiful and unique area,” he says.
+“You can hike to the overlooks, the viewpoints, across the rocky shorelines.
 No matter where you travel in the world, this is still one of the most scenic areas.”

-“Camping in winter can be just as exciting as the summertime, you just have to deal with a bit more rain and a yurt is perfect.
-You get a bunk bed which sleeps two on the bottom and one on the top, a futon, table and a couple of chairs, plus heat and light.”
+“Camping in winter can be just as exciting as the summertime, you just have to deal with a bit more rain, and a yurt is perfect,” says Edwards.
+“You get a bunk bed which sleeps two on the bottom and one on the top, a futon, table and a couple of chairs, plus heat and light.”

-It’s been a drawing card for the curious,” said Manager Boomer Wright.
-He explained that the massive cave is largest along west coast and where 250 stellar sea lions are a raucous, rowdy crowd.
+“It’s been a drawing card for the curious,” says Sea Lion Caves manager Boomer Wright.
+He explains that the massive cave is largest along West Coast and that the 250 stellar sea lions are a raucous, rowdy crowd.
 He says, “They are very social animals with their barking, crawling over each other and even nipping one another.”

-Of course, there is the large center rock that we call ‘King of the Hill,’ noted Wright and there is usually quite of a bit of fighting between sea lions to see who gets to rest atop it.”
+“Of course, there is the large center rock that we call King of the Hill,” notes Wright.
+“And there is usually quite of a bit of fighting between sea lions to see who gets to rest atop it.”

 The stellar sea lions are not the only wildlife species that are easy to spy at Sea Lion Caves.
 Back atop, keep eyes out for soaring raptors like hawks and eagles that are often seen on the hunt – or flocks of shore birds that dance and dazzle and skirt the surf.